ankit00u/Project-Samarth/README.md

 🌾 **Project Samarth: Data-Driven Insight Platform**
 🔍 Empowering agricultural intelligence through data analytics and visualization.

 **NOTE**: THE APP MIGHT BE IN SLEEP MDOE DUE TO PROLONGED INACTIVITY.
-PEASE CLICK THE OPTION "WAKE THE APP BACK UP" to proceed.
+PEASE CLICK THE OPTION **"WAKE THE APP BACK UP"** TO USE THE APP.

 📖 **OVERVIEW**